 All of a sudden I heard myself sob out loud.
 No one moved.
 No one was surprised.
 It was me alone in a room with just her and my whole heart cracked open and I felt so much relief.
 I always cry in Savasana because of this beautiful release of energy I feel, and it usually feels like love and peace.
 This day it was devastation leaving my body while I sobbed uncontrollably.
 I knew what I had to do and I knew what I would lose when I did.
 I’d been waiting for someone to say it was ok to choose me.

 Then I felt her over my body as she so gently laid a cold cloth scented with Lemongrass over my eyes.
 A few more moments passed and the class was over.

 After we’d finished our practice I took an extra minute or two to gather my water bottle, blocks, towels and mats.
 I really just needed to let everything set in.

-It has been almost two years since I left that suitcase behind.
-I did choose me, there were consequences and they hurt like hell, but I saved me.
-I continue to save me every day and everyday I am more of the woman, wife, leader and friend I strive to be.
+It has been many years since I left that suitcase behind.
+I did choose me, there were consequences and they hurt like hell, but I saved myself.
+I continue to save me every day and every day I am more of the woman, wife, leader and friend I strive to be.
 The suitcase represented a part of my life no one should ever have to face.
-I chose to leave a parent behind, knowing that others wouldn’t understand and also that relationships would suffer.
+I chose to leave a parent behind, knowing that others wouldn’t understand and also that relationships would suffer because of my choice.
 Or else I would.

 I chose me.